 - Dates for 2019 will be confirmed soon

 - The concept is hugely beneficial to artists, art lovers and the community in general.
 It is a great family-friendly event that opens up new avenues for artists, who may have previously struggled for business and recognition, both during the event and beyond.

 - It has worked so well in other cities, because of the personal, face-to-face ‘human’ element.
 It is much easier to encapsulate what an artist’s ethos and thought process is, when the artists explains it themselves, and the event can give an insight into their art in general.

 How to get involved?

-- Map/programme for event with individual artists profiles, including bio and example of work for the public to pick up and discover art, plus a profile online
+- Thousands of maps/programmes printed and distributed for event with individual artists profiles, including bio and examples of work for the public to pick up and discover your art, plus an online profile on our website

 - Money spent on thousands of fliers and leaflets to approach artists and public

 - Local media coverage (local magazines, press, Made In Birmingham TV)

 - Regular boosted social media campaigns

 - Poster and balloons for your home to put in window, for visitors to easily recognise from a distance